cityofaustin/odd/_jobs/positions/__QA-testing-engineer.md

 ## What you’ll do:

 * Take the lead in collaborating to build and maintain effective testing practices when appropriate, including:
-  * Unit test design and implementation
+  * Designing and implementing unit tests.
   * Evaluation of test coverage
   * Automated browser testing
   * Participate in collaborative code reviews with the rest of development staff